ZENITH: Automated Gradient Norm Informed Stochastic Optimization: Abstract

 \section{Abstract}

-Training deep computer vision models requires manual oversight or hyperparameter tuning of the learning rate (LR) schedule.
-While existing adaptive optimizers schedule the LR automatically, they suffer from computational and memory overhead, incompatibility with regularization, and suboptimal LR choices.
-In this work, we introduce the \textbf{ZENITH} (\textbf{Z}ero-overhead \textbf{E}volution using \textbf{N}orm-\textbf{I}nformed \textbf{T}raining \textbf{H}istory) optimizer, which adapts the LR using the temporal evolution of the gradient norm.
-Image classification experiments spanning 6 CNN architectures and 6 benchmarks demonstrate that ZENITH achieves higher test accuracy in lower wall-clock time than baselines.
-It also yielded superior mAP in object detection, keypoint detection, and instance segmentation on MS COCO using the R-CNN family of models.
-Furthermore, its compatibility with regularization enables even better generalization.
+Training deep learning models requires manual oversight or tuning of the learning rate (LR) schedule.
+While existing adaptive schedulers dynamically adjust the LR, they suffer from high computational and memory overhead, incompatibility with regularization, and suboptimal LR trajectories.
+To address these limitations, we introduce the ZENITH scheduler, which adapts the LR using the temporal evolution of gradient signals.
+Theoretical and empirical analyses show that it is guaranteed to converge, and is inclined toward flatter minima with better generalization.
+Across six CNN architectures and six benchmarks for image classification, the R-CNN family for detection and segmentation, and MLPs for tabular regression, experiments demonstrate that ZENITH achieves better model performance in less wall-clock time than existing methods.